An employee referral program is a process through which employees recommend qualified people from their network for possible recruitment.

 Having a well-implemented and successful ERP can be a competitive advantage for your organization.
 Within your business, employee referral programs also offer advantages:

 - Employees who are hired through referrals tend to stay with the company longer than other candidates

 - ERPs open the door to inactive job seekers who may join your startup with encouragement of a friend or a trusted networking contact

 - ERPs are a quick, low-cost and high-quality way of finding candidates

 A common obstacle with employee referral programs is that employees are not interested in the program.
-Focus on simplicity and communication.
+In order to be successful, you need to focus on simplicity and communication.

 Some employees may hesitate to make a recommendation in case it does not result in a successful hire.